Asbyx/AlifeRLPipeline/README.md

 The rest is free to implement as your convenience, using the file architecture you want !

 An example is provided with the `lenia` profile.
 Note that the files structure is not mandatory, only the `__init__.py` should be present.
-Then, by running the main, the full pipeline is launched and the training starts.
+Then, by running the main, the full pipeline is launched and the training starts !
+*N.B: uppon running `python main.py`, you will be prompted to select a profile and a config.
+But you can pass them by arguments: `python main.py --profile lenia --config default`*

 The pipeline is divided in three categories: